Winston-Lin/dziganto.github.io/_posts/2018-1-10-Introduction-to-Hashing.md

 table: [2 3 4 5 1]
 ```

-You can see the procedure prevents collisions once all memory slots are taken.
+You can see the procedure prevents additional collisions once all memory slots are taken.

 ### Chaining
 Chaining uses linked lists to append values in order when collisions occur.